How to Open HTML Files in Chrome (4 Methods, 2026)

 • Ensure the file starts with proper HTML tags

-• Try right-clicking → "Open with" → Chrome
+• Try right-clicking then "Open with" then Chrome

 CSS/JavaScript Not Loading